 1. Memphis — Birth of Unified Egypt

-The first great capital of a united Egypt, associated with early kingship, Old Kingdom administration and the pyramid age around ancient Memphis and Saqqara.
+Memphis was the first great capital of a united Egypt.
+It is connected with early kingship, Old Kingdom administration and the pyramid age around Memphis, Saqqara and Giza.

 2. Thebes / Luxor — Capital of Sacred Power